BladeZhenLei/Homepage/README.md

 Welcome to my Homepage!

-In my repos there are mixed things but mostly about machine learning, finance, physics and maths.
+In my repos there are mixed things about machine learning, finance, physics and maths.

 Here I want to share some fun ideas about Number Theory and Graph Theory research (still under development).